ryanklee/think-taink/README.md

    - Open the project folder in VS Code
    - When prompted, choose "Reopen in Container" or use the command palette to select "Remote-Containers: Reopen in Container"

-6. The application should now be running and accessible at `http://localhost:5000`
+6. The application should now be running and accessible at `http://localhost:8000`

 ## Usage

-1. Open your web browser and navigate to `http://localhost:5000`.
+1. Open your web browser and navigate to `http://localhost:8000`.
-2. Enter your question or topic in the provided form.
-3. Submit the form to start the think tank simulation.
-4. Review the generated discussion and final output.
+2. Use the web interface to:
+   - Start a new discussion or experiment
+   - Configure AI experts and reasoning parameters
+   - Monitor ongoing discussions and experiments
+   - Analyze results and compare different configurations

 ## Testing